EthanHunt0001/E-commerce-UNICODE-shopping-webApp/README.md

 HOSTING
 * Hosted the e-commerce website on an AWS instance using Nginx with PM2 to ensure optimal performance and reliability.

-Designed and developed a fully functional e-commerce website featuring multiple pages and functionalities,  Successfully integrated multiple payment options including Razorpay, PayPal, and cash on delivery, to ensure a smooth checkout process for users.
-Utilized Node.js, Express.js, MongoDB, and HBS for efficient and seamless website functionality.
-Improved website loading times and overall performance, resulting in a better user experience.
-Collaborated with a team to gather requirements and implement feedback for the project, resulting in a successful end product.
-Hosted the e-commerce website on an AWS instance using Nginx with PM2 to ensure optimal performance and reliability.

 A live video of the UNICLUB web Application working  <small>-visit my LinkedIn </small> : https://www.linkedin.com/in/nijas-khan-073712230/
 <h1> The live version of the project can be accessed at https://uniclubonline.store . </h1>